UBOS-tech/AI-Chatbot-Starter-Kit/README.md

    - Processes the GPT response
    - Saves conversation history
    - Sends the response back to the user

+**Key Functions**

+- `Input Data Unification`: Standardizes input data format
+- `create vector`: Prepares the context for GPT based on vector database results
+- `send to user from chat`: Processes GPT response and prepares it for the user
+- `save history`: Stores conversation details for future reference

+**Integrations**

+- OpenAI API: For embedding generation and GPT-based response generation
+- Pinecone: Vector database for semantic search
+- Chroma: Alternative vector database option
+- Telegram Bot API: For sending typing indicators and messages (implied from the code)

+**Configuration**

+The flow requires several configuration parameters, including:

+- OpenAI API key
+- Vector database credentials (Pinecone or Chroma)
+- Bot settings (name, prepared messages, AI settings)
+- Telegram bot token (for sending messages and typing indicators)

+**Error Handling**

+The flow includes basic error handling, particularly for API failures and unexpected responses.
+It uses prepared error messages when issues occur.

+**Debugging**

+Multiple debug nodes are included throughout the flow for monitoring and troubleshooting purposes.

 ### :key: Environment Variables